 No!
 CadenceX works with most rim types besides carbon.

-We designed CadenceX to work reliabily in its original mounting location on the front fork of most bike designs (see above questions for official support criteria).
+We designed CadenceX to work reliably in its original mounting location on the front fork of most bike designs and select the rear chainstays (see above questions for official support criteria).
 Mounting on any non-supported locations/bikes/trikes can cause unintended performance, durability, and other issues with your product (and will void your warranty).
-We can’t stop you from using CadenceX how you see fit, but understand that we only support CadenceX’s intended mounting location!
+We can’t stop you from using CadenceX how you see fit, but understand that we only support CadenceX’s intended mounting locations!

 We chose the rim for three primary reasons over a bicycle hub: